The Australian Seniors Series: Modern Dating

-The Modern Dating report is the fifteenth installment of The Australian Seniors Series, an ongoing national study that investigates the shifting attitudes and concerns affecting Australia’s seniors.
+The Modern Dating report is the fifteenth instalment of The Australian Seniors Series, an ongoing national study that investigates the shifting attitudes and concerns affecting Australia’s seniors.
 This chapter explores dating habits, relationship views and trends amongst the over 50’s population.

 Plenty of fish in the sea

 While many single seniors (74%) aren’t currently dating, the research finds that we hope to be soon.
 And it’s not just us who have this wish, nearly a quarter of us are being encouraged by our children and grandchildren to put ourselves out there.

 They say ‘with age comes wisdom’; we say ‘with age comes confidence’, as just under half of us feel less self-conscious in our own skin than we did in our younger years.
 Perhaps this is why many of us appreciate and value the importance of physical intimacy - three in four of us believe it is an important part of dating (75%).
 And, whilst seven in 10 of us generally kiss on a first date (71%) just under half (46%) of us believe greater physical intimacy should not be explored until we have had three or more dates with a potential partner.